Skip to content

 Larch Season, baby, it’s quite a phenomenon.
 And for good reason, getting out onto the trails when the larches are at their brightest yellow, contrasting nicely with all the green firs and pines and the luminescent blue of the mountain lakes, well, it’s easy to see why people flock out here in late September like teachers to the free samples in Costco.

-Best Reflections and Photo Spots Near Canmore
+Best Photo Spots Near Canmore

 Laynni’s latest photographic obsession, she has dedicated herself to finding all the places where gorgeous mountain scenery is reflected off the glassy surface of a peaceful alpine lake or river like a too-good-to-be-true 2 for 1 pizza deal.
 Needless to say, I have to tread very lightly around her on windy days.

-Other Places to See Around Canmore
+Places to See Around Canmore

 Lake O’Hara: Your Complete Hiking and Camping Guide